About Us

 Photo of Dr. Huriya Jabbar

-Huriya Jabbar is an Associate Professor in the Educational Policy and Planning program in the Department of Educational Leadership and Policy.
+Huriya is an Associate Professor of Education Policy at the Rossier School of Education at the University of Southern California.
 Her research examines the social and political dimensions of market-based reforms and privatization in education.
 She is currently studying school choice policy and school leaders’ behavioral responses to competition; choice and decision-making in higher education; and teacher job choices, recruitment, and retention.

 Huriya received a B.A. in Economics from the University of California at Santa Cruz, an M.A. in Economics from the New School for Social Research, and a Ph.D. in Education Policy, Organization, Measurement, & Evaluation from the University of California, Berkeley.